 - Prevents erosion and high sediment levels in waterways and shipping channels.

-- Creates safer spaces for the public by slowing traffic speeds, lowering stress, and providing buffers for pedestrians.
+- Builds stronger communities, revitalizes neighborhoods, and creates safer spaces for the public by slowing traffic speeds, lowering stress, and providing buffers for pedestrians.

 - Blocks noise and pollution by almost 50 percent for those living near highways.*

 As the canopy continues to decrease, so do the benefits it provides.
-On Arbor Day, April 29, 2017, Mayor Frank G. Jackson announced that the city’s goal is to grow the tree canopy from 19 to 30 percent by 2040, with the long-term goal of reaching a 40 percent canopy in the city.
-Sandra Albro, a Holden Forests and Gardens researcher, is serving as one of the co-chairs of the Cleveland Tree Coalition, which is tasked with planting more than 50,000 trees in Cleveland by 2020.
+On Arbor Day, April 29, 2017, at a press conference with Mayor Frank G. Jackson, the Cleveland Tree Coalition announced a new Cleveland goal to grow the tree canopy from 19 to 30 percent by 2040.
+Sandra Albro, a Holden Forests & Gardens researcher, co-chairs of the Cleveland Tree Coalition, which is advocating for the planting of more than 50,000 trees in Cleveland by 2020 to reverse the trend of canopy loss and get us on the way to growing our urban forest.

 *Information from The Cleveland Tree Plan, Oct.
 2015.